 30. Passover Jalapeño Poppers: These spicy, fun poppers make a great snack and would be great to take on a Passover Picnic.

-Potatoes are a Passover staple which exemplify just how easy it is to elevate a simple ingredient.
+Potatoes are a Passover staple that exemplifies just how easy it is to elevate a simple ingredient.
 Even though it is a noble cause to try to limit the intake of this simple starch, here are a few potato recipes in case you choose to serve them at every meal or only a few times during the holiday.

 31. Spanish Potatoes with Roasted Tomato Cream Sauce: Despite the creaminess, this potato dish is parve.
 The sauce gets its texture from a mixture of tomatoes, mayo and a splash of balsamic vinegar.

-32. Horseradish Potato Kugel Muffins: Transform classic potato kugel by baking it a individual muffins with the tang of horseradish.
+32. Horseradish Potato Kugel Muffins: Transform classic potato kugel by baking in individual muffin tins with the tang of horseradish.

 33. Warm Potato Salad with Horseradish Sauce: Try serving classic potato salad warmed up with a spicy horseradish sauce.
 Consider adding haricot verts for an added crunch.

-35. Loaded Baked Potato: A go-to dinner for the interim days when you're either tired (but elated!) from going on chol ha'moed trips or as break from your cooking preparations for the last fews days of yom tov.
+35. Loaded Baked Potato: A go-to dinner for the interim days when you're either tired (but elated!) from going on chol ha'moed trips or as a break from your cooking preparations for the last few days of Yom Tov.

 36. Patatas Bravas with Aioli: A classic dish from Spain make an easy and delicious side during your Passover festivities.
 Try serving it with dipping sauces as a way to add a little extra excitement to this simple, yet magnificent dish.

 37. Crispy Squashed Potatoes: An unbelievably easy dish to make, yet so versatile.
 If you're not serving meat, try topping the squashed potatoes with sour cream.